irbraun/oats/docs/source/index.rst

 Setup
 ^^^^^
-Run ``pip install dist/oats-0.0.1-py3-none-any.whl`` to install the package for use with Python 3.
+Run ``pip install dist/oats-0.0.1-py3-none-any.whl`` to install the package and all submodules.